Packages needed

 How to make a template for global maps.

-Shapefiles for countries and coastlines are available with the libraries rnaturalearth and rnaturalearthdata.
+Shapefiles for countries and coastlines are available with the libraries rnaturalearth

 # Load data

-world <- ne_coastline(scale = "medium", returnclass = "sf")
+<- ne_coastline(scale = "medium", returnclass = "sf")

-world_countries <- ne_countries(scale = "medium", returnclass = "sf")
+world <- ne_countries(scale = "medium", returnclass = "sf") world_countries

-Since we have a sf object, we can directly plot it:
+object, we can directly plot it:

 ggplot(world) +